-On May 26th, UCI’s Clair Trevor School of the Arts (CTSA) will present their second virtual “Jazz Small Groups Concert.”
+In late May, UCI’s Clair Trevor School of the Arts (CTSA) presented their second virtual “Jazz Small Groups Concert.”
 (Brief explanation: ‘virtual’ means the players are not performing in a theatre: they are heard and seen using an array of technology gizmos and plenty of Internet magic dust.)

 Disclaimer: With virtual concerts, there is a very slight lag-time between hearing a note played and seeing the musician play the note.
 It’s not a technical glitch — it’s just an aspect of attending virtual concerts.
 As the concert progresses, you absorb the lag.